Federal Highway Administration (FHWA), DOT.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that the Department and Start Printed Page 9850other Federal agencies have taken final agency actions by issuing licenses, permits, and approvals for the following highway project in the State of California.
-The Interstate 80 Across the Top Bus/Carpool Lanes Project would improve operations and safety of Interstate 80 in Sacramento County, California.
-This would be accomplished by adding bus/carpool lanes in the median the entire length of the project and adding auxiliary lanes in both directions from West El Camino Avenue to Interstate 5.
-The actions by the Department and other Federal agencies, and the laws under which such actions were taken, are described in the Environmental Assessment (EA)/Finding of No Significant Impact (FONSI) for the project, approved by the Department on January 31, 2008.
+Notice is hereby given that the Department and other Federal agencies have taken final agency actions by issuing licenses, permits, and approvals for the following highway project in the State of California.
+The Interstate 5 Bus/Carpool Lanes Project would improve operations and safety of Interstate 5 in Sacramento County, California.
+This would be accomplished by adding bus/carpool lanes in the median the entire length of the project.
+The actions by the Department and other Federal agencies, and the laws under which such actions were taken, are described in the Environmental Assessment (EA)/Finding of No significant Impact (FONSI) for the project, approved by the Department on June 26, 2013.
 The EA/FONSI and other project records are available by contacting the Department at the address provided above.
-The EA/FONSI can be viewed and downloaded from the project Web site at http://www.dot.ca.gov/dist3/projects/Sac_80/ or viewed at the Sacramento County Public Library—South Natomas Branch, 2901 Truxel Road, Sacramento, CA 95833.
+The EA/FONSI can be viewed and downloaded from the project Web site at www.dot.ca.gov/dist3/Projects/00165/prjindex.htm or viewed at the Sacramento County Public Library—Sacramento Public Library Central Library 828 I Street, Sacramento, CA 95814.
+Comments or questions concerning this proposed action should be directed to Caltrans at the address provided above.

 This notice applies to the Department and other Federal agency decisions as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to the following Federal environmental statutes and Executive orders: